lolaraji/link-shortener/README.md

 I'll try as much as I can to update the Firebase script source however if in the event that I do not, please enter it yourself.

+## view the project in action ##

+The project is posted here: https://link-shortener.lolaraji.repl.co (or if you'd like to open the link using my shortener here: http://shrt.42web.io?u=8KwHg

 ## how to use ##

 The shortener is quite easy to use.
 Simply enter the URL you'd like to shorten, copy the shortened URL, and paste it into any given web browser.